 Regional Landcare Facilitator Activities

-The Regional Landcare Facilitator carries out a number of activities throughout the year.
-These are aimed at supporting the Landcare community to promote sustainable agriculture to farmers and land managers across the region.
+The Regional Landcare Facilitator carries out a number of activities to support the Landcare community and to promote sustainable agriculture to farmers and land managers across the region.
 This is achieved by;

 - Delivering information about new innovations in sustainable agriculture and best practice and facilitating the share of information across the region